 If an apple a day keeps the doctor away, you’ll be in the rudest of health at Beningbrough Hall, Gallery and Gardens next week, because it’s harvest time again and a bumper crop is on the cards.

 Youngsters won’t be left out either.
-There are apple inspired games, while picking an apple from a tree is on the National Trust’s ‘50 things to do before you're 11 3/4' play list.
-The fruits of their labours will be pressed throughout the week, meaning visitors can try the freshest and tastiest juice in town.
+There are apple inspired games, while picking an apple from a tree is on the National Trust’s ‘50 things to do before you're 11 3/4' play list and the best bit about all these apple pressing demonstrations ….?
+The opportunity to enjoy the freshest most delicious juice in town!

-Apple celebration week will be held at Beningbrough Hall, Gallery and Gardens from October 1 to 8 (closed Monday).
+Apple celebration week will be held at Beningbrough Hall, Gallery and Gardens from 7 - 14 October 2018, (closed Monday).
 Opening times 10.30am - 5pm.
-See www.nationaltrust.org.uk/beningbrough for details.